You'll enjoy the colorful history of Skagway Alaska starting with the Klondike Gold Rush.

 The steamship Portland docked in Seattle, filled with prospectors returning from the Klondike and not one, but two tons of gold.

-On July 26, 1897, the steamship Queen docked at Captain William Moore's dock in Skagway.
+On July 26, 1897, the steamship Queen came to rest at Captain William Moore's dock in Skagway.

-Because Skagway was the entrance to the Klondike gold fields, the town was soon overrun with people.
+People looking to get to the Klondike gold fields came through Skagway and the town became overrun with people.

-By 1898, Skagway had become the largest city in Alaska with a population of 8,000 to 10,000 all crowded into a tiny town.
+By 1898, Skagway had become the largest city in Alaska, with a population of 8,000 to 10,000 all crowded into the tiny town.

 During the gold rush, stampeders used two trails as they headed for the Klondike gold fields.

-The 40-mile, White Pass out of Skagway, which also became known as “Dead Horse Pass” because it was so steep that many horses died along the way.
+The 40-mile, White Pass, which also became known as “Dead Horse Pass” because it was so steep that many horses died along the way.

-The second trail and the more famous of the two was the 33-mile Chilkoot Pass.
+The second trail and the most famous of the two was the 33-mile Chilkoot Pass.

 A smooth talking con man named Jefferson Randolph, “Soapy” Smith came to Skagway from Colorado to take control of the lawless town of Skagway.